-This story was published on 5 December 2018.
+This story was first published on 5 December 2018.
 If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Many Health Care and Social Assistance related jobs are growing strongly as Australia’s population ages and the National Disability Insurance Scheme rollout continues.

 Aged and Disabled Carers is one occupational group that has shown a significant increase, with employment over the past five years growing by 36.2 per cent, compared with 10.4 per cent across all occupations.

 This growth equates to an extra 46,600 jobs for workers in the occupational group, the second largest rise in employment over the period of all 474 occupational groups.

 Growth is expected to continue, with the largest growth in employment over the five years to May 2023 projected for Aged and Disabled Carers (up by 69,200).

 Labour Market Analyst Ivan Neville said that fierce employment growth in this occupational group comes hand-in-hand with demand for certain caring skills.

 ‘The top skills that employers are requesting most in job advertisements for Aged and Disabled Carers are first aid, communication skills, caregiving and cardiopulmonary resuscitation (CPR).